Why choose Been Let Down as your medical negligence solicitor?

 - Whether you require future treatment, care and assistance or aids and adaptations

-We take many medical negligence cases on a ‘no win no fee’ basis, meaning that you will have nothing to pay if your claim proves unsuccessful, save for in exceptional circumstances.
+Our team of medical negligence solicitors take many cases on a ‘no win no fee’ basis, meaning that you will have nothing to pay if your claim proves unsuccessful, save for in exceptional circumstances.
 If we do secure you clinical negligence compensation, we will be paid a success fee as a proportion of that figure.
 However, this proportion will always be made clear to you at the outset.
+Explore our case studies to see what we have achieved for our clients.

 Yes, medical negligence claims have a time limit.
-It is recommended that you seek legal advice as soon as possible after the medical mistake occurs – however, adults with full capacity have three years to do so.
-There are exceptions to the time limit on clinical negligence, including children under the age of 18, people who lack the mental capacity to litigate, and cases in which the medical negligence resulted in death.
+It is recommended that you seek legal advice from a medical negligence solicitor as soon as possible after the medical mistake occurs – however, adults with full capacity have three years to do so.
+There are exceptions to the time limit on clinical negligence, including children under the age of 18, people who lack the mental capacity to litigate, and cases in which the medical malpractice resulted in death.
 Please see our dedicated page that has more information about time limits.

-Data from NHS Resolution shows that almost 77% of medical negligence claims in 2021/22 were resolved without formal proceedings, so the chances are that your medical negligence case will not require you to appear in court.
+Data from NHS Resolution shows that almost 83% of medical negligence claims in 2024/25 were resolved without formal proceedings, so the chances are that your medical malpractice case will not require you to appear in court.

 Every clinical negligence claim is different so the time it takes to receive compensation may vary on a case-by-case basis.
 Depending on the complexity of your claim, it can take between 2 to 3 years to resolve.
 The timeline is very much dependent on how soon you recover from your injuries, how many defendants there are involved and whether the defendant admits or denies the allegations.